Harvard study examines work from anywhere vs. work from home vs. working from an office and uncovers new findings.

 A team from Harvard used 8 years of data from the US Patent & Trademark Office to examine the difference in outcomes between work-from-home (WFH) vs. work-from-anywhere (WFA) programs.
-Here are the highlights of the 50+ page study
+Here's what they found:

 -They confirmed earlier research showing productivity was higher for all remote workers

 -The productivity increase was greatest among WFA workers (4.4% percentage points higher than WFH), and lowest among WFH who lived >50 miles from the office (with the productivity increase among those who lived <50 miles from the office falling in between)

--Older WFA workers were more likely to move out of the region (Alexandria) than younger WFA workers, but both groups experienced a reduction in the cost-of-living
+-Older WFA workers were more likely to move out of the region (Alexandria) than younger WFA workers, but both groups experienced a reduction in their cost-of-living

 -For remote workers whose job required significant interaction with colleagues, having a mandated set of IT tools increased productivity even further (3%)

 -There was no decline in quality among either group of remote workers